 Table of Contents

-How to Apply for Naturalization
+Applications for Naturalization

 Becoming a naturalized United States citizen is an important event in the life of an individual.
 The United States becomes not only your home, but also your country.
 You are longer be subject to the numerous grounds for deportation (except in the case of revocation of naturalization).
 Most importantly, you can vote, hold public office, bring family members to the United States, and travel with a U.S. passport.
+If you are in need of an immigration visa attorney to help you with your Applications for Naturalization, don’t hesitate to call the offices of Shihab Burke, LLC, Attorneys At Law.

+Filing out applications for naturalization might get a little confusing.
 Below is a brief guide to the naturalization process.
 It is split into two parts: (I) Eligibility and (II) Procedure.
 The requirements may be relaxed, as noted below, for certain persons, such as spouses of United States citizens and those who serve in the armed forces.

 YOU MUST BE AT LEAST EIGHTEEN YEARS OF AGE